rmukondiwa/NewsBuddy-AI-Markets-Agent/README.md

     - My goal for Phase2 is to explore other api tools like Polygon and Alpaca for the next phase, which are more scalable and won't have rate limiting issues.

 ### Assignment Impressions
-- So far from phase 1, I have learned a lot about how to set up a new AI agent using the existing codebase.
-I have also learned about the Yahoo Finance API.
-Also that it does rate limits after a certain number of requests.
-So its not the best tool for scaling.
-I have also learned more about debugging docker related issues.
+- I've learned a lot about how to build AI agents and using multiple APIs to get data.
+I've also learned a lot about how to deploy a full stack application using Docker and FastAPI.
+Overall, I think this was a great learning experience and I'm excited to continue building on what I've learned in future projects.